yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Indicates the capital city"
 	Applicable to: Building

+??? example  "Moved to the new capital"
+	Applicable to: Building

 ??? example  "Provides 1 extra copy of each improved luxury resource near this City"
 	Applicable to: Building